 mark the location of the water main and the shut-off valve.
 The ICWHA

-Water Chair had been performing these locates using a metal detector
+Water Chair has attempted these locates in the past using a metal detector

 and a set of construction (designed) blueprints for the water system.